awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

 this is output
 ```

-On Linux and macOS, use your preferred shell and package manager\.
+On Linux and macOS, you can use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

-Laravel requires PHP 5\.5\.9 or later and the `mbstring` extension for PHP\.
-In this tutorial we use PHP 7\.0 and the corresponding Elastic Beanstalk platform version\.
-Install PHP and Composer by following the instructions at [Setting up your PHP development environment](php-development-environment.md)\.
+Laravel 6 requires PHP 7\.2 or later\.
+It also requires the PHP extensions listed in the [server requirements](https://laravel.com/docs/6.x/installation#server-requirements) topic in the official Laravel documentation\.
+Follow the instructions in the topic [Setting up your PHP development environment](php-development-environment.md) to install PHP and Composer\.

+For Laravel support and maintenance information, see the [support policy](https://laravel.com/docs/master/releases#support-policy) topic on the official Laravel documentation\.

 ## Launch an Elastic Beanstalk environment<a name="php-laravel-tutorial-launch"></a>